gdsotirov/cvstogit/slackbuilds/Readme.md

 any text file named `LICENSE*` or `COPYING*`, so renaming the old `COPYING` file won't stop it from looking into the file.
-Therefore, the license file for the packaged software should be named neutrally as `PKGLIC`' (i.e. shortened from PACKAGE LICENSE) or otherwise.
+Therefore, the license file for the packaged software should be named neutrally as `PKGLIC`' (i.e. shortened from PACKAGE LICENSE) or otherwise (e.g. BSDLIC, GPLLIC, etc.).